Mutual Self-Help Housing

 Where we Build…

-The first group of five homes are to be built in the Craftsman Village neighborhood of Mountain View Meadows off of Highway 12 between Helena and East Helena on the hillside above the new Blue Cross Blue Shield headquarters.
+Helena Area Habitat is currently building homes in the Craftsman Village neighborhood of Mountain View Meadows off of Highway 12 between Helena and East Helena on the hillside above the new Blue Cross Blue Shield headquarters.
 Read more about the vision for Mountain View Meadows and the Mountain View City Park here.
 The Craftsman Village neighborhood at Mountain View Meadows is made up of modestly-sized, quality-built homes in a walkable community with beautiful shared open space.

 - Skills: No construction or carpentry skills are needed.
 We will teach you everything you need to know.
 The families and individuals will be guided through the construction process by Habitat’s competent construction staff.

-- Income: Must be less than 80% of the HUD Median Income in Lewis and Clark county (see income qualifications below).
+- Income: Must be less than 80% of the HUD Median Income in Lewis and Clark county – Income Chart.
 Because many factors determine adjusted annual income, you may be eligible even if your income exceeds the maximum allowable income.
 Applicants must exhibit steady and verifiable income for at least one year.

 - Credit History: Credit is reviewed and evaluated on a case-by-case basis.